hhariri/hhariri.github.io/_posts/2017-04-09-kotlin-on-raspberry-pi.md

 ```

 <br/>
-we can optionally provide an output filename using the -o tag.
+we can optionally provide an output filename using the -o argument.
 Otherwise it defaults to the input filename and extension *kexe*.

 <br/>